 The Beauty Industry

-With private label, on the other hand, you essentially use an existing product with your branding.
+With private label, you essentially use an existing product with your branding.
 This simplifies the manufacturing process but gives you limited control over your products.

-Finally, custom formula means creating your products from scratch, working with chemists and scientists to produce a product.
+Semi-custom means you can make some small additions or subtractions to an existing formula.
+Finally, custom formula means creating your products from scratch, working with chemists and scientists to produce a unique product.

 Sometimes you will work with one company that creates the formulas and also manufacturers your product.
 Other times, you will need to work with multiple companies.
 That’s something you’ll need to consider when choosing who to work with.